wsapiens/backoffice-systems/README.md

 It will delete all the selected brands and refresh table.
 If click checkBox on header, you can select all or clear the selection

-5/12/2019 Steve
+* For last, I used Checkstyle with Google Checks as default and don't have any violation on this project 5/12/2019 Steve